drfunfan/automating-aws-with-python/README.md

 # Automating AWS with Python
-Repository automating AWS with Python (using boot3 SDK).
+Repository for automating AWS with Python (using boot3 SDK).

 ## 01-webotron